-The idea of this bircher is to create an easy weekday meal that can be portable if needed.
-There is the ‘ideal’ option of eating at home, but lets face it, for many of you that simply isn’t going to happen if you’re out of the house before the sun rises.
+The idea of this on the go bircher muesli is to create an easy weekday meal that can be portable if needed.
+There is of course the ‘ideal’ option of eating at home, but let’s face it, for many of us that simply isn’t going to happen.
+Big works days and morning work outs mean many of you are out of the house before the sun rises.

-For those of you on the go it can be taken pre packed with you to the office.
+For those of you on the go, this ‘on the go’ bircher muesli can be taken pre packed with you to the gym or office.
 You then have the option to eat it as is, or add some extra bits and bobs as toppings.
 Generally bircher has added grated apple, however I have left this out to keep the base recipe fresher for longer.

 on the go bircher muesli

 - 1/2 cup pecans, chopped

 - 1/2 cup sheep’s yoghurt (or yoghurt of choice – coconut for dairy free)